csev/dj4e/assn/dj4e_checkup52.md

 The checkup checks if you are running in the right virtual enviroment and if the Python version and Django version in the virtual environment are correct.
+It also checks your folder structure for common mistakes and patches your `manage.py` to add some PythonAnywhere specific code.

-If not you might see errors like this:
+If there are errors, you might see messages like these:

 * You are not running in a virtual environment, please consult the DJ4E install instructions.